These days I came across Homebot, and at first, I didn’t know what it was all about.

 In the next section, I will discuss the first feature for homeowners.

 You can include your branding in the homeowner reports or digest.

 When the homeowner looks at the information, it encourages calls to action to contact the realtor.

-The call to action button that I like the most is where a homeowner can click on “tune the value” if the presented value from Homebot doesn’t seem to be right or the homeowner just has another opinion about it.
+The call to action button I like the most is where a homeowner can click on “tune the value” if the presented value from Homebot doesn’t seem right or the homeowner just has another opinion about it.

-When this suggested home value is sent to the realtor, a conversation then starts, leading likely to a listing contract or a referral to a real estate lender.
+When this home value is sent to the realtor, a conversation starts, likely leading to a listing contract or a referral to a real estate lender.

 - Creating an emergency fund

 - Adding more living space

 In the same context, Homebot also illustrates what other real estate investments the homeowner could make, such as buying and renting another property, buying a second dream home, cashing out, or renting the existing home and buying a second one.

 In this digest section, you can find the next two types of engagement opportunities to start a conversation and generate business with the homeowner.